cww97/BlackJack/README.md

 Main Actor:| Player,Banker
 Stakeholders and Concerns:| Player:wants to win the game.Banker:also wants to win the game.
 Main successful scene:| 1、Player requests to initialize a new game2、Player bets 3、Player gets two cards 4、Player decides to hit ,stand or double&stand 5、If player's hand-card's value is over 21,player loses,game over 5、Until player stands ,it turns to banker's turn.Banker will hit when his hand-card'value is under 17 6、If banker's hand-card's value is over 21 ,banker loses,game over 7、Else to compare player's and banker's hand-card's value to show the result
-Extension:| a、in any time,if this system failed:1、the system can be restarted,and recover the data.
+Extension:| a. in any time, if this system failed: 1.the system can be restarted, and recover the data.

 ## System Sequence Diagram